-- (A) A category I net-metering system;

-- (B) A category II net-metering system;

-- (C) A category III net-metering system;

-- (D) A category IV net-metering system; or

-- (E) A hydroelectric system with a capacity of 500 kW or less.

-5.105 Registration of Hydroelectric Facilities, Ground-Mounted Photovoltaic Facilities of up to 15 kW in Capacity, and Roof-Mounted Photovoltaic Net-Metering Systems of Any Capacity Up to 500 kW

-- (A) Applicability.
-The registration procedure is applicable only to hydroelectric facilities, ground-mounted photovoltaic systems of up to 15 kW and photovoltaic net-metering systems that are mounted on a roof. - (B) Form and Content.
+- (A) A category I net-metering system; - (B) A category II net-metering system; - (C) A category III net-metering system; - (D) A category IV net-metering system; or - (E) A hydroelectric system with a capacity of 500 kW or less. - 5.105 Registration of Hydroelectric Facilities, Ground-Mounted Photovoltaic Facilities of up to 15 kW in Capacity, Roof-Mounted Photovoltaic Net-Metering Systems of Any Capacity Up to 500 kW, and Mixed Ground- and Roof-Mounted Systems of up to 500 kW Where the Ground-Mounted Portion Does Not Exceed 15 kW - (A) Applicability.
+The registration procedure is applicable only to hydroelectric facilities, ground-mounted photovoltaic systems of up to 15 kW, photovoltaic net-metering systems that are mounted on a roof, and mixed ground- and roof-mounted systems of up to 500 kW where the ground-mounted portion of the system does not exceed 15 kW. - (B) Form and Content.
 A net-metering system under this subsection must be registered with the Commission in accordance with the filing procedures and registration form prescribed by the Commission and must contain all of the information required by the instructions for completing that form. - (C) Timeframes.
-Unless a letter raising interconnection issues is timely filed with the Commission by the interconnecting utility, a CPG will be deemed issued by the Commission without further proceedings, findings of fact, or conclusions of law, and the applicant may commence construction of the system according to the following timeframes: - (1) in the case of a net-metering system with a capacity of 15 kW or less, the eleventh business day following the filing of the form; and - (2) in the case of a net-metering system with a capacity of greater than 15 kW, the thirty-first day following the filing of the form.
+Unless otherwise directed by the Commission, a CPG will be deemed issued by the Commission without further proceedings, findings of fact, or conclusions of law, and the applicant may commence construction of the system on the 15th day following the filing of the form. - (D) Service.
+Upon filing the net-metering registration form with the Commission, the Commission's electronic filing system will send notice of the registration to the electric company, the Department, and the Agency of Natural Resources. - (E) Interconnection.
+All CPGs deemed issued under this Rule are conditioned on the CPG holder complying with all electric company interconnection requirements.
+Interconnection approval must be obtained from the electric company pursuant to Rule 5.500. - (1) For systems up to 15 kW, a registration form filed under this Rule constitutes a Rule 5.500 interconnection application.
+The review of the

-- (D) Service.
-Upon filing the net-metering registration form with the Commission, the applicant must also cause notice of the form to be sent to the electric company and to the Department via the Commission's electronic filing system. - (E) Interconnection.
-If the electric company believes that the interconnection of the net-metering system raises concerns, the electric company must convey these concerns in writing to the applicant and the Commission within the timeframes in (C), above.
-The electric company's filing must include a recommendation as to how the interconnection issues could be resolved by the applicant.
-The company must also convey a copy of the letter to the installer of the system named on the form.
-If an objection to the interconnection has been timely filed by the interconnecting electric company, the applicant may not commence construction of the project until the interconnection issues have been resolved.
-Disputes between the applicant and the electric company will be resolved using the dispute resolution procedures contained in Commission Rule 5.500, which governs interconnection requests.
+- interconnection application by the electric company is governed by Rule 5.500. - (2) For systems greater than 15 kW, the applicant must obtain interconnection approval from the electric company under Rule 5.500 before submitting a registration form under this Rule.

-5.106 Applications for Ground-Mounted Photovoltaic Net-Metering Systems Greater Than 15 kW and Up to and Including 50 kW and for Facilities Using Other Technologies Up to and Including 50 kW
+5.106 Applications for Ground-Mounted Photovoltaic Net-Metering Systems Greater Than 15 kW and up to and Including 500 kW and for Facilities Using Other Technologies up to and Including 500 kW